 15 May 2019: A sympathetic Courier Mail story puts the ball firmly in Immigration Minister David Coleman's court after the High Court declines to hear Priya's appeal.

 27 June 2019: 2GB's Alan Jones joins the call to bring the family home to Bilo.
 In early 2019, a conservative supporter brought the campaign to Jones' attention.
-When Angela Fredericks was invited to appear on his influential show, her decision was aided by advice from a media industry friend who told me that Jones was more likely to back than attack the campaign.
+When Jones invited Angela Fredericks to appear on his influential show, a media advisor friend assured me he was more likely to back than attack the campaign.

 30 September 2019: 819,000 viewers witness the Morrison government's failed attempt to force the Nadesalingam family to Sri Lanka as The Project screens Nades and Priya's mobile phone footage.